95anantsingh/search-app/pages/report.md

 A total of 3,333 synthetic queries were created, comprising a diverse range of terms, categories, and brands to evaluate the tool's effectiveness and accuracy.

-### Metric
+#### 3.7.2 Metric

 The evaluation of the tool's performance was conducted using the NDCG (Normalized Discounted Cumulative Gain) metric.
 NDCG is a metric commonly used to assess the quality of ranked search results, especially in information retrieval tasks.
 It provides a measure of how well the tool's ranking aligns with the relevance of the search results.
 Only Top 20 scores were considered to calculate the scores.

 The NDCG metric takes into account the position of relevant results in the ranked list and assigns higher scores to relevant results appearing at the top of the list.
 This means that results highly relevant to a query receive higher scores, contributing to a more accurate assessment of the tool's performance.

-## 4. Tool Deployment
+## 4. App

-For the deployment of our tool, we developed a user-friendly web application using the Streamlit framework.
+For the deployment of the app, I developed a user-friendly web application using the Streamlit framework.
 This application provides an accessible interface for users to interact with the search functionality and retrieve relevant offers based on their text queries.
 The Streamlit app is designed to enhance the user experience and ensure that users can easily access the features and results of the tool.

-### Key Features of the App
+### 4.1 Key Features of the App

 The Streamlit app offers several important features that facilitate the user's search experience: